 Please note that the Career Center is fully available to remotely assist you with finding employment during COVID-19.
 For students seeking on campus jobs: there are fewer available during this season, and we recommend that you check the Job Connection on a regular basis for opportunities, especially as it gets closer to the beginning of the semester, when supervisors are most likely to post openings.

-Watch How to Find a Student Job
+Watch How to Find a Job

 The Job Connection for Students

-Create a record:
+To create a record:

 - Log in to Pipeline.

-- Scroll down, and on the bottom right click on Student Jobs & Internships.
+- Scroll to Student Jobs & Internships.

 - Fill out your profile.